gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/RFCs/Shared Lists.md

 ### Points of Changes
 These topics may not show the complexity and details of the changes, but present an overview of how much changes need to be done
+- List share
-- Screen/popup to the customer provide the username
+	- Screen to the customer provide the username
-- Screen/popup to share the list with the other customer (based on the chosen option mentioned before [[#^804cd5]])
+	- Popup to share the list with the other customer (based on the chosen option mentioned before [[#^804cd5]])
 	- Create a shared list table in the database, providing a way to know with whom the lists are shared
+	- Publish to the HTTP endpoint the share list request
 	- Change the queries to enable the list be accessed to the customers it was shared
 		- Purchase lists view (main purchase list screen)
+- Shared Cart:
+	- Create the new shopping cart module
+	- Create an endpoint to start a new shopping cart based on a shopping
+	- Migrate the shopping events endpoints to the shopping cart module
+	- Request the purchase list to the purchase list module when a new shopping is created and there wasn't another activated
+	- Retain the purchase list state on Redis based on the moment of the first active shopping was created
+	- Retain the shopping cart events received by request on Redis
+	- Move the purchase list events handlers to shopping cart module to make it able to know events produced by the purchase list events
+	- Make the shopping module request the cart to the shopping cart event
 	- Filter events by shopping (some events should be shared between shopping, but some events not)
+- Shared Shopping
+	- Screen to allow all the customers see all the active shopping
 	- When there is more than one customer changing one shopping at the same time, provide a way to select who is the owner of the expense.
-- Found a way and fix the multi shopping missing events [[#^76cad3]]

 ### Open questions
 How to link the user with the list?